 Skin tags are an outgrowth of normal skin.
 They appear as pedunculated lesions on narrow stalks.
 Skin tags occur in approximately 50% of adults.
 The risk increases with age.
 Skin tags usually occur in sites of friction.
 Treatment is indicated if lesions are irritating or the patient desires removal for cosmetic reasons.

 Sebaceous Cysts (Epidermoid Cyst)

 Epidermoid cysts are the most common cutaneous cysts.
 They can occur anywhere on the body.
 Cysts can become infected.
 Lesions may remain stable or progressively enlarge.
 The cyst is filled with keratin material.
-Brandy Cook, DO currently performs chalazion drainage and skin tag or cyst removal at all her office locations.
+Brandy Cook, DO currently performs chalazion drainage and skin tag or cyst removal at her St. Johns office.